helium/HIP/0013-transfer-hotspot.md

 4. If the receiving account contains sufficient HNT balance as requested by the current owner and contains enough HNT to burn into DCs for the transaction, the transaction is accepted and the gateway's owner is updated in the ledger.
-5. The hotspot no longer appears in the sender's hotspot list and now appears in the recipient's hotspot list.
+5. The Hotspot no longer appears in the sender's Hotspot list and now appears in the recipient's Hotspot list.

 ## Implement the transaction in the helium-wallet client